AlbertSolomon/tubepy/README.md

 > After creating the virtual environment, run the following command to install the requirements.

 ` pip install -r requirements.txt `

+run the project like so ` python tubepy/setup.py ` on windows, ` python3 tutepy/setup.py ` on unix based systems.